District Background | Council Recap | Survey Said | Get the Facts | Follow the Process | Newsroom | Buzz | Videos | Photos

 • Structural Steel was fabricated in Tampa, Florida

-• Main and Hanger suspension cables were fabricated in Redaelli, Milano, Italy
+• Main and Hanger suspension cables were fabricated in Milano, Italy

 • Cables were tested in Braunschweig and Bochum Germany

-ide Crossing Park on the east side of the river as well as nearby commercial, residential and retail to Downtown Dublin on the west side.
+The Dublin Link spans the Scioto River in the heart of Dublin connecting both the east and west portions of Riverside Crossing Park as well as connecting Dublin’s past and present – from Historic Dublin to the new, thriving Bridge Park mixed-use development.
 The pedestrian bridge will also serve as an iconic City of Dublin landmark – representing connectivity and inclusivity.

 About the Project